geo000/Semantic_labelling_for_EO/README.md

 # Spectral Indicies

 Class containing indicies for sentinel 2 data.
-This will be periodically updated.
+This will be updated every now and then.

 ## Prerequisite